elixir-tools/next-ls/README.md

 ## Development

-If you are making changes to NextLS and want to test them locally you can run `bin/start --port 9000` to start the language server (port 9000 is just an example, you can use any port that you want as long as it is not being used already).
+If you are making changes to Next LS and want to test them locally you can run `bin/start --port 9000` to start the language server (port 9000 is just an example, you can use any port that you want as long as it is not being used already).

-Then you can configure your editor to connect to NextLS using that port.
+Then you can configure your editor to connect to Next LS using that port.

 [elixir-tools.nvim](https://github.com/elixir-tools/elixir-tools.nvim)